kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 I now have a group of runners that all set out with the same goal as me - to run a sub-4-hour marathon - along with whether or not they accomplished that goal.

-**Focusing on the close-to-the-goal finishers makes sense because they are people for whom slight changes to the strategy might be big enough to make a difference.**
+**Focusing on the close-to-the-goal finishers makes sense because they are runners for whom slight changes to the strategy might be big enough to make a difference.**

 ## How to be a Close Beat Runner?